nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### The Day of Judgment, Salvatore Satta

+_(Il giorno del giudizio, Adelphi)_

+★★★★★

+Salvatore Satta tells the story of a city (Nuoro) and a rural Sardinian society that is slowly transforming into something new and profoundly different.
+The protagonists, with their rituals and customs, belong to the past without knowing it.
+There is sadness and disillusionment in these pages.
+No matter their social class, a ray of light never touches the protagonists' lives.
+Their lives inevitably all end in the cemetery, the only proof of their passage through this world.
+Compelling and convincing despite the nihilism that permeates this novel, Satta delivers a masterpiece.

 ### Stasiland, Anna Funder

 _(C'era una volta la Ddr, Feltrinelli)_